-AP source: RP Harris to join with Nats after losing Game 7
+Former Astro Will Harris joins Nats after losing Game 7

 Relief pitcher Will Harris is joining the Washington Nationals after they beat him in Game 7 of the World Series against the Houston Astros.

-Harris and the Nationals have agreed to a $24 million, three-year contract, according to a person with direct knowledge of the deal.
-The person spoke to The Associated Press on condition of anonymity Friday because the agreement has not been announced.
+Harris and the Nationals have agreed to a $24 million, three-year contract, the team announced Friday.

 The 35-year-old Harris dominated with Houston for much of the postseason, starting October with nine consecutive scoreless innings.
 The Nationals finally got to him late in the World Series, and Harris allowed Howie Kendrick’s go-ahead home run in Game 7.